UBICenter/ubicenter.org/_posts/2021-11-30-mortality-existential-risk-ubi.md

 As long as the AI fully recognizes its uncertainty around poorer people’s preferences, their absence from the commercial systems that train them might not pose an existential threat.
 But uncertainty is difficult to get right, and without broad input, there’s a risk of recreating humanity disproportionately in the image of its market participants.
 Equalizing access to those markets by reducing poverty may be a safer bet.

 ## UBI among antipoverty programs

 If poverty reduction reduces mortality and existential risk, how should societies reduce poverty?
 Why would they pursue UBI, specifically?

 Existing antipoverty programs have unquestionably helped.
 The US safety net reduced the poverty rate by 46 percent in 2018, and reduced the poverty gap—which measures how far below the poverty line households are—by 66 percent.[^52] This chapter has cited a number of non-UBI programs that improved outcomes from mortality to income to sustainability.

 Yet, those programs have drawbacks.
-One in four Americans living in poverty do not receive any antipoverty program support.[^53] Even the largest federal programs, which benefit from economies of scale, spend about 10 cents of each dollar on administration,[^54] and this administration costs recipients time and effort applying and complying with its rules.
+One in four Americans living in poverty do not receive any antipoverty program support.[^53] Even the largest federal programs, which benefit from economies of scale, spend about 10 cents of each dollar on administration, [^54] and this administration costs recipients time and effort applying and complying with its rules.
 Purchase restrictions prevent recipients from meeting their particular needs, and means-testing penalizes their labor.

 UBI addresses these drawbacks in three eponymous ways: it is Universal (not means-tested or restricted by conditions like work-seeking), Basic (sufficient to meet basic needs), and Income (cash, not in-kind).
-Given the subjectivity of defining “basic needs,” the move toward UBI arguably constitutes the parallel moves from non-cash benefits to cash, and from targeting to universality.[^55]
+Given the subjectivity of defining “basic needs, ” the move toward UBI arguably constitutes the parallel moves from non-cash benefits to cash, and from targeting to universality.[^55]

 ### Cash vs. in-kind benefits